stacksjs/stacks/README.md

-# Stacks - The Modern Component Monorepo
+# Stacks - The Modern Monorepo

-Stacks help kick-start development of your next monorepo component library.
+Stacks help kick-start development of your next monorepo/component library, professionally pre-configured with all the tools you need to get started.

 ## 💡 Get Started

-It's incredibly easy to get your component library started with this starter kit.
+It's easy to get your component library started with this starter kit.
 The only prerequisite is a basic understanding of how to design/develop Vue Single File Components (SFCs).
 In other words, there is virtually no learning curve because HTML with sprinkled JavaScript will get you incredibly far.

 ```bash
 # you may use this GitHub template or the following command: